AlexZaznobin/DeepLearningExamples/README.md

 6) Make a cycle which updates the values of weights and biases by adding to them a small portion of gradient with negative sign.
 7) Analyse the results of classification.

+#  Kudos
+This notebook was inspired by Andrej Karpathy and his "Neural Networks: Zero to Hero" https://karpathy.ai/zero-to-hero.html